ElsevierSoftwareX/SOFTX-D-20-00016/README.md

 # Slicing and dicing soccer

 This project presents code for detecting a wide range of complex events in soccer videos starting from positional data, which were introduced with the paper "Slicing and dicing soccer".

-A synthetic dataset from opensource Game Football engine has been generated.
+The detector can be trained and tested on synthetic positional data extracted from the Game Football engine.
+We include in this repository our implementation, which is adapted from the original implementation by , which is available here: http://properlydecent.com/data/gameplayfootball/.

-Starting  from  the  opensource  Gameplay  Football  game [https://github.com/BazkieBumpercar/GameplayFootball] a syntetic dataset has been generated including all the most common events such as goals, fouls, corners, penalty kicks,etc.
+The game engine is very similar but we modified the code to extract spatio-temporal information about the players and the ball, as well as annotations from a wide range of common and not-so-common events including goals, fouls, passes, crosses, shots, saved shorts, and so forth.

 # Repository Overview
 This repository contains:

-1. EventDetector Atomic (with Genetic Optimizer)
+1. EventDetector Atomic (with Genetic Optimizer and Evaluation code)
 2. EventDetector Complex
-3. Visualization System
+3. Visualization System (to visualize annotated and detected events super-imposed on the video)
 4. Gameplay Football
 5. Minor utilities